Rebecca (band)

-Rebecca (レベッカ, Rebekka) was a Japanese rock band that had a great deal of success throughout the 1980s, fronted by singer Nokko.
+Rebecca (レベッカ, Rebekka) is a Japanese rock band that had a great deal of success throughout the 1980s, fronted by singer Nokko.
 The band's 1985 album Rebecca IV ~maybe tomorrow~ sold one million copies in the year, surpassing Yuming, the first truly commercially successful rock album in Japan.
 The band's song Friends reached number 3 on the Japanese singles chart in 1986 according to Billboard.
 They won the Japan Gold Disc Award for Japanese artists in 1988.
 Rebecca disbanded in 1991.